-To apply for a Merit-Based Donor Scholarship, applicants must submit the completed online application form, resume, personal essay and a letter of recommendation from an NLU faculty member by April 26, 2013.
-All four items must be included for the application to be complete and eligible for consideration by the selection committee.
+To apply for a Merit-Based Donor Scholarship, applicants must submit the completed online application form and personal essay by May 16, 2014.
+These items must be included for the application to be complete and eligible for consideration by the selection committee.
+Students may opt to submit a letter of recommendation from an NLU faculty member, as well as a resume.
 Please follow the instructions below to complete these four components.

 Step 1: The Essay

 Please submit a one-to-three page essay.
-The essay should be in 12 point Times New Roman font with your last name and page number in the header of the essay.
-Your essay should address the following topics (specific examples are expected):
+The first page of the essay should include your name, Your essay should address the following question: